mediv0/vue-input-validator/README.md

 </script>

 ```
-v-validator directive with wrapp your input in a span container and add validation component to it under the input (picture below)
+the v-validator directive will wrap your input in a span container and also adds the input-validator component to the span container.
+(See the picture below)

 ![input validator component](https://i.imgur.com/WTqtTkW.jpg "input validator component")

-For more info about validator options check:  [Plugin options](#plugin-options) and [User options](#User-options)
+For more information about validator options, please check:  [Plugin options](#plugin-options) and [User options](#User-options)

 <br />